Obadha/baraza-android-app/CONTRIBUTING.md

 # Contributing to Baraza.

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to Baraza :tada:!
+Thank you for your interest in contributing to Baraza :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...

-Add some info on *why* people should read your contributor guidelines and *what* they are.
+Baraza will be presented as an android application.
+For the purpose of the Sprint, focus will be on documentation, and putting together a prototype.

->This documents is a set of guidelines for contributing to [Project] on GitHub.
+This documents is a set of guidelines for contributing to [Project] on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

-If your guide is long, consider adding a table of contents.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)